What Is Strep Throat?

 Most of the time, strep will give you a sore throat, headache, stomachache, and fever.
 It probably won't give you a runny nose or cough.

 To be sure you have strep throat, your doctor may do one or two tests:

-First, he or she can do a rapid strep test to check for strep bacteria.
+First, they can do a rapid strep test to check for strep bacteria.
 The doctor rubs a cotton swab over the back of your throat.
 Then, the doctor can find out in a few minutes if you have strep throat.

 If the first test doesn't prove anything, your doctor might do a longer test called a throat culture.
 Again, the doctor will use a cotton swab.
-This time, the sample goes on a special dish and is left to sit for 2 nights.
-If you have strep throat, the bacteria will usually grow in the dish within 1–2 days.
+The results are usually available within a couple of days.

 How Can I Get Better?

 If you have strep throat, your doctor will give you an antibiotic, a medicine that kills bacteria.
 To make sure the bacteria go away completely and don't spread to other parts of your body, you must finish all the medicine.
 Your doctor will have you take the pills or liquid for 10 days.